UKCloud/documentation/articles/vmware/vmw-how-build-edge.md

 ## Next steps

-After you create your edge gateway, we recommend that you convert it to an advanced gateway to access the latest vCloud Director functionality.
-For more information, see [*How to convert your edge to an advanced gateway*](vmw-how-convert-edge.md).

 For information about how to configure your new edge gateway, see:

 - [*How to create firewall rules*](vmw-how-create-firewall-rules.md)